 3. Make sure the dealer has your car.
 If you’re planning to swoop in and negotiate a killer deal, make sure the dealer has the car you want on their lot.
 Start by checking online, then follow up with a call to the dealer to verify their online inventory.
 You don’t want to waste time visiting a dealer unless the car you want is ready to drive home in.
 Year-end shopping is all about timing, so make sure time is one your side.

 4. Do your homework.
 It’s always a good idea to research before heading to the dealer, but even more so if you’re hoping to get the best deal possible.
 Check websites like Kelly Blue Book or Edmunds to find out the sticker price, what equipment comes as a standard package and what’s included at each trim level, what financing and rebate offers are available and more.
 Based on all the information you gather, decide on the amount you are willing to pay before you head to the dealer.

 5. Get pre-approved for an auto loan.
 Once you’ve found the car you want, secure a great rate and financing through Advancial Credit Union before you head to the dealer.
 Pre-approved financing allows you to shop as if you have cash in hand, and you can let the dealer know you’ve been pre-approved for the amount you want to pay.

 Use these tips to capitalize on a prime buying time and find a great deal on the wheels of your dreams.
 Remember, good things come to those who wait … until December to buy a new car!

 Get pre-approved, shop, finance and buy – all online!

 Pre-approval is fast and easy and can be done online.
-Advancial has partnered with Carvana and AutoSMART to give members a head start when car shopping online.
+Advancial has partnered with AutoSMART to give members a head start when car shopping online.
 Both sites have incredible inventories of cars listed – and both have special partnerships with Advancial that makes shopping, financing and purchasing a seamless experience.